 The GLP in Egypt was hosted by Participate research partners, the Center for Development Services (CDS).
 In their communiqué, panelists propose a vision of “self-sufficiency” at the country and community level, where Egyptians own the resources needed for development and can secure enough local production of food and other basic items such as water, and fuel.
 They also highlight the importance of “paying more attention to having a high caliber of leaders who can effectively implement our Vision on the ground, which requires good governance.”

-The GLP in Brazil was hosted by Participate research partners, International Movement ATD Fourth World and co-facilitated by Raízes em Movimento.
-In their communiqué panelists propose a “global life plan” which recognizes the interconnectedness of citizens, the environment and government bodies, where dignity is key.
-They stress that the current development model is outdated, driven by political and economic interests and puts humanity on a “death plan.”
-They recommend seven proposals to achieve the “global life plan” that include amongst others: “popular education; fair, egalitarian and sustainable forms of production, job creation, and income distribution; building of new alliances; and forms of government and organization that come from the processes and the real necessities of the people.”
+The GLP in Brazil was hosted by Participate research partners, International Movement ATD Fourth Worldand co-facilitated by Raízes em Movimento.
+In their communiqué panelists propose a “plan for global life” which recognizes the interconnectedness of citizens, the environment and government bodies, where dignity is key.
+They stress that the current development model is outdated, driven by political and economic interests and puts humanity on a “plan of death.”
+They recommend seven proposals to achieve the “plan for global life” that include amongst others: “popular education; fair, egalitarian and sustainable forms of production, job creation, and income distribution; building of new alliances; and forms of government and organization that come from the processes and the real necessities of the people.”

 The GLP in Uganda was hosted by Participate research partners, Restless Development.
 In their communiqué, panelists call for a vision that “respects the rule of law, human rights and transparency to ensure that services are delivered to everyone equally without any segregation or misappropriation of the national resources.”
 The panelists reinforced the UN High Level Panel’s “five transformative shifts,” with further recommendations.
 For instance, panelists agree to putting ‘sustainable development at the core’ but emphasise that “peace and security are critical for achieving sustainable development, and that people should have the opportunity to determine their own development with the necessary capacity and economic resources.”